PowerShellOrg/Plaster/docs/en-US/New-PlasterManifest.md

 A template name is required.
 For localized manifests, this value should not be localized.
-The name is limited to the characters aA-zZ0-9_-.
+The name is limited to the characters: aA-zZ0-9_-.

 ```yaml
 Type: String